St. Lawrence University students have the opportunity to spend the semester or academic year at Trent University, in Peterborough, Ontario, Canada.

 Students will live in on-campus residential colleges.
 Residential colleges are more than residence halls, they are social and intellectual communities.
 Trent colleges combine student housing, programming, classrooms and faculty offices—modeled after the Oxford University residential college system.

 Pre-departure: The CIIS office organizes in depth orientation sessions on-campus prior to the students' participation in the program.
 This includes a program specific session(s) in which the students will learn more about the program, local culture, academic expectations, and any other important information.
-There is also an orientation session lead by the CIIS office on culture shock, and what to expect, as well as safety and security while abroad.
+There is also an orientation session led by the CIIS office on culture shock, pre-departure preparation, as well as safety and security while abroad.

-If you are interested in learning more about the Canada program please contact one of the following people.
+If you are interested in learning more about the Canada program please contact the individual(s) listed below.

 CIIS Office: Kim Longfellow, Assistant Director of Off-Campus Programs - Questions about eligibility, program logistics, and other off-campus opportunities.